A St. Patrick’s Day Classic Dessert

 Serving the Irish Apple Cake

-- While still warm, cut a generous slice of the Irish Apple Cake and place on a serving dish.
+- While still warm, cut a generous slice of the Irish Apple Cake and place it on a serving dish.
 Serve with a side of the Irish Custard Sauce and enjoy.